ifoxfoot/fqacalc/README.md

     don’t have acronyms!) so be sure to look at the regional database to check that the site assessment is using the same conventions.
-    Names/acronyms do not have to be in the same case, but otherwise must be exactly the same as their counterpart in the regional FQAI database in order to be recognized by `fqacalc` functions.
+    Names/acronyms do not have to be in the same case, but otherwise must be exactly the same as their counterpart in the regional FQA database in order to be recognized by `fqacalc` functions.

 2. If the user is calculating cover-weighted metrics, the data must